leeb48/Ticketing-App/readme.md

 - [ ] Allow adding spacers and empty seats during create/update venue

 ## AWS TODO
+- [ ] learn Pulumi to deploy the application on AWS
 - [x] dockerize the application and setup github actions to push the docker image
-- [ ] setup ECS to host the application
-- [ ] setup docker actions to deploy the docker image onto ECS cluster